BlacksmithsHammer/some_good_tasks/README.md

 To run the tests, download the repository and execute the run_tests.sh script in the task_4 folder.
 If the test is successful, it will output 'yes'; otherwise, it will output 'no'.

+# FPGA tasks
+in every subfolder in fpga-tasks unique README